 If you are in an abusive relationship, you should have a safety plan.
 A safety plan is a personalized plan that you create to help you deal with dangerous situations before you actually need to use it.
 Even if you are not ready to leave the relationship, it makes good sense to have a safety plan in place.
 When developing your personal safety plan, think of it in stages:

-Plan your escape: If there is verbal abuse or threats, try to leave before the situation gets out of hand.
+Plan your escape.
+If there is verbal abuse or threats, try to leave before the situation gets out of hand.
 Move away from rooms with just one entrance (bathroom), where weapons are kept (bedrooms, closets), or near objects that could be used to hurt you (kitchen, garage).
 Test doors, windows, elevators, and stairwells ahead of time to plan quick exits.

 Call the police if you are threatened or assaulted.
 It is a crime to make a death threat or to interfere with a 911 call.
 Get medical attention.
 If you do not have insurance, funds may be available if you press charges.
 Photograph injuries over several days (bruises may appear later).
 Plan where to go ahead of time.
-Call the 24 hour hotline at 1.800.799.7233 to locate the nearest emergency shelter.
+Call the 24-hour hotline at 800-799-7233 to locate the nearest emergency shelter.
 Shelter workers can tell you how to get a protective order.
 Alert neighbors to call 911 if violence is suspected.
 Have a signal or code word for “help.”

-Safety planning with children: Teach them that they need to stay safe, not protect you.
+Safety planning with children.
+Teach them that they need to stay safe, not protect you.
 Use a code word or phrase as a signal to leave, hide, or get help.
 Have them memorize your address, phone number, and how to dial 911.
 Show them safe places inside the home (locked bedroom or under beds) and outside (friend, neighbor, relative).

-Keep a journal of violent incidents or threats, with date, time, and details to help you remember later.
+Keep a journal of violent incidents or threats, with dates, times, and details to help you remember later.
 Make sure you keep the journal in a place the abuser cannot find it.

-What to take with you: Most Important—Driver’s license; ID cards; green card; passport(s); birth certificates, Social Security cards (or verification); work permit(s); regular medication; health insurance/Medicaid cards; cash, credit and debit cards, and keys.
+- Most important: Driver’s license; ID cards; green card; passport(s); birth certificates, Social Security cards (or verification); work permit(s); regular medication; health insurance and Medicaid cards; cash, credit and debit cards, and keys.

 Check the district clerk records in the county where the abuser lives.
 If the other person files a court case, you want to make sure you know about it.
 Contact a shelter for the nearest legal aid agency to get legal advice.